Managing analytical code development#

 Project documentation ensures that others can reproduce our analysis.

-• User instructions should be provided for running the analysis.
+• You should provide user instructions for running the analysis.

-• Software and package versions should be documented with the code.
-Typically package versions are recorded using setup.py and requirements.txt files (Python) or a DESCRIPTION file (R).
+• You should document software and package versions with the code.
+Typically, you record package versions using setup.py and requirements.txt files (Python) or a DESCRIPTION file (R).

 • Code should not be dependent on a specific computer to run.
 Running it on a colleague’s system can help to check this.

-• When the same analysis is run multiple times or on different systems it should give reproducible outcomes.
+• When you run the same analysis multiple times or on different systems, it should give reproducible outcomes.

 • Container systems, like Docker, help to create reproducible environments to run code.